YochevedOfstein/CPP_EX4/README.md

 - [Tests](#tests)

 ## Features
-The main features in this project are:
+The main features in this project are complex numbers, node, tree, traversal iterators and Gui visualation.

 ### Complex Numbers
 The Complex class represents complex numbers and provides functionality for comparison operations and printing.